hipspy/hips/docs/drawing_algo.rst

 ===============

-This is a naive (one could also say: simple and fast) algorithm for drawing HiPS tiles using affine transformations, implemented in the `~hips.SimpleTilePainter` class and usually executed by users via the high-level `~hips.make_sky_image` function.
+This is a naive (one could also say: simple and fast) algorithm for drawing HiPS tiles using affine transformations, implemented in the `~hips.HipsPainter` class and usually executed by users via the high-level `~hips.make_sky_image` function.

 First we compute and fetch the tiles that are needed for the given sky image: